 However, keep in mind that vinyl can get slippery when your palms sweat.
 Unlike other models, this medicine ball does not come with a handle, but thankfully it makes up for this in price and durability.

 From eye-catching teal and bright orange to subdued grey, TNP Rubber Medicine Balls come in a variety of colours sure to please anyone looking to add a quality medicine ball to their home gym.

 - May be too large for certain groups of people

-The TNP Rubber ball is comfortable to hold and ranges from 2 to 10 kg, so almost anyone can find their perfect match.
+The TNP Rubber ball is comfortable to hold with weights ranging from 2 to 10 kg, so almost anyone can find their perfect match.
 Certain past users have stated that the heavier balls are too large for them to grab onto properly, so keep this in mind if you’re trying to purchase a ball heavier than 6 kg.

 Medicine balls are easy to store, affordable, and can last years thanks to their durable build and materials like rubber and vinyl.

 However, keep in mind that not all medicine balls are created equally.
 Pay close attention to its material, size, and longevity before making your decision.
 If you’re still struggling to narrow it down, don’t worry.
 Consider your situation.